severeum/go-severeum/swarm/README.md

 Note: Using options -cpu (number of cores allowed) and -v (logging even if no error) is recommended.

-Testing only some msevods:
+Testing only some methods:

 ```
-go test -v -cpu 4 ./sev -run TestMsevod
+go test -v -cpu 4 ./eth -run TestMethod
 ```

-Note: here all tests with prefix TestMsevod will be run, so if you got TestMsevod, TestMsevod1, then both!
+Note: here all tests with prefix TestMethod will be run, so if you got TestMethod, TestMethod1, then both!

 Running benchmarks: